graveja0/health-care-markets/README.md

 [publically-available](https://www.cms.gov/Research-Statistics-Data-and-Systems/Statistics-Trends-and-Reports/Hospital-Service-Area-File/index.html)
 hospital service data from CMS.
 These data summarize *overall* patient flows to acute care hospitals among fee-for-service Medicare patients.
-But in principle, flows of other patient populations–defined by service type (e.g., emergency patients, cardiovascular patients, etc.) or population (e.g., low-income patients, commercially-insured patients) could be used.
-That is, data on patient sub-populations could be used to partition geographies or hospitals into *different* markets.
+But in principle, data on other patient populations–defined by service type (e.g., emergency patients, cardiovascular patients, etc.) or population (e.g., low-income patients, commercially-insured patients) could be used.
+That is, data on patient sub-populations could be used to partition geographies or hospitals into different markets.
 Future research on how market definitions vary for different patient populations would be quite useful.